jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     .../pumping_python/doe

-It is easier to get to where I want to go if I know where I am.
+It is easier to go where I want if I know where I am.

 * :ref:`I know how to change directory<how to change directory>`
 * :ref:`I know how to make a directory<how to make a directory>`